alces-software/flight_cache/README.md

 #### Getting a Container

-Getting a single container by `:id` is equivalent in syntax to getting a blob:
+Getting a single container by `:id` is equivalent in syntax to getting a blob.
+Containers can also be retrieved by `:tag` in a similarly blobs (without the `filename`).
+Once again the `:scope` defaults to "user" and `:admin` to false.
+These flags can be overridden in the same manner as a Blob.

 ```
 > ctr = client.containers.get(id: 1)